Piracetam: Anti-vasospasm

 Piracetam has been found to diminish erythrocyte adhesion to vascular wall endothelium, making any vasospasm in the capillary less severe.
 This contributes to its efficacy in promoting microcirculation, including to the brain and kidneys.

 Side effects

-Symptoms including anxiety, insomnia, irritability, headache, agitation, tremor, and hyperkinesia are occasionally reported.
+Anxiety, insomnia, irritability, headache, agitation, tremor, and hyperkinesia are occasionally reported.
 Other reported side effects include somnolence, weight gain, clinical depression, weakness, increased libido, and hypersexuality.

 According to a 2005 review, piracetam has been observed to have the following side effects: hyperkinesia, weight gain, anxiety, somnolence, depression, and weakness.

 Piracetam reduces platelet aggregation as well as fibrinogen concentration, and thus is contraindicated to patients with cerebral hemorrhage.

 Toxicity

 The for oral consumption in humans has not been determined.
 The LD_{50} is 5.6 g/kg for rats and 20 g/kg for mice, indicating extremely low acute toxicity.
 For comparison, in rats the LD_{50} of vitamin C is 12 g/kg and the LD_{50} of table salt is 3 g/kg.